 Design Pattern Series - Singleton Pattern (Golang)

-The Singleton Pattern is typically used when you want to:
+The Singleton Pattern is often used when you want to:

-• Global Access: Provide a single access point to a shared resource.
+- Global Access: Provides a single point of access to shared resources.

-Below are three ways to implement the Singleton Pattern in Go: basic, thread-safe with mutex, and thread-safe with sync.Once.
+Here are three ways to implement Singleton in Go: basic, thread-safe with mutex, and thread-safe with sync.Once.

 1. Basic Singleton